Principles of the Remuneration Policy

 People Engagement & Caring

-In Generali, we fully acknowledge the importance of providing a working environment that addresses the engagement, health, and wellbeing of our employees as an important part of our organisational culture and identity.
+Generali fully acknowledges the importance of providing a working environment that addresses employee engagement, health, and well-being as an integral part of our organisational culture and identity.

-We believe that everything is possible for people who are engaged, believe in a common purpose, operate in an environment that can nurture their passion, and have the ambition to succeed in everything they do.
+The Group believes that people can achieve their full potential when they are engaged, believe in a common purpose, operate in an environment that nurtures their passion, and have the ambition to succeed in everything they do.
 From this perspective, Generali wants to be a workplace where everyone feels valued, included, and empowered to face the future at their best.

 NON-EXECUTIVE DIRECTORS